-At its January, 1978, meeting, the Association's Committee on the Undergraduate Program in Mathematics (CUPM) established a panel to study the question and make appropriate recommendations.
-The members of the panel are: Gerald L. Alexanderson (University of Santa Clara), Robert J. Bumcrot (Hofstra University), Edwin H. Spanier (University of California, Berkeley), Juanita J. Peterson (Laney College), and Donald W. Bushaw (Washington State University; chairman).
+At its January 1978 meeting, the Association's Committee on the Undergraduate Program in Mathematics (CUPM) established a panel to study the question and make appropriate recommendations.
 Some of the work of the panel is described in an Appendix to this document, which is a report from the panel.